 For example, we may be required to give information to legal authorities if they so request or if they have the proper authorisation such as a search warrant or court order.

 Specific uses of information you provide to us

 5. Information provided on the understanding that it will be shared with a third party

-If you use forums and collective chat rooms, Google products and other similar shared facilities, you should be aware that such information may be read, copied, downloaded, and used by other users.
-Examples may include posting a message or uploading your photo in Google classroom or Google document.
+If you use forums, messenger groups (WhatsApp, Telegram) and collective chat rooms, Google or Microsoft products and other similar shared facilities, you should be aware that such information may be read, copied, downloaded, and used by other users.
+Examples may include posting a message or uploading your photo in Google document or WhatsApp group.

 As outlined above, based on our legitimate interest, if you have inquired about, applied for, or enrolled in an our training we may provide you with information about our products and services, our latest policies, news and special offers and other information which we think you may find interesting by e-mail unless you have asked us not to do so.

 If at any time you do not want your information used for direct marketing purposes or/and if you decide that you no longer wish to receive marketing e-mails from us, please contact us at [email protected]

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can also exercise the right at any time by contacting us at [email protected]

 Our website superexam.uk is a primarily a publishing medium where users can leave their comments.
 We attempt to moderate user generated content, but we are not always able to do so as soon as that content is published.

 If you complain about any of the content on our website, we shall investigate your complaint.